mdditt2000/kubernetes-1-19/cis 2.8/multi-deployment/README.md

 ### Step 1: Deploy CIS

 In this user-guide, CIS is deployed using a manifest.
-CIS can also be deployed using the CIS Operator from the OpenShift dashboard.
+CIS can also be deployed using the Operator from the OpenShift dashboard.
 Follow user-guide to deploy CIS using the [Operator CIS](https://github.com/mdditt2000/k8s-bigip-ctlr/tree/main/user_guides/operator#readme)

 Add the following parameters to the CIS deployment

 * --custom-resource-mode=true - Configure CIS to watch for CRDs.
 ExternalDNS is not currently supported using OpenShift Routes
-* --bigip-partition=OpenShift - CIS uses BIG-IP tenant OpenShift to manage CRDs
+* --bigip-partition=ocp - CIS uses BIG-IP tenant OpenShift to manage CRDs
 * --openshift-sdn-name=/Common/openshift_vxlan - CNI policy on BIG-IP to connect to the PODs in OpenShift

 ```